-Basic economic literacy is among a child's most important educational rights.
-Yet it's a part of an education most children will go without.
-Help us address that.
-It is through basic literacy that human rights can be advanced and the world can be changed.
+Basic economic literacy is among our most important educational rights.
+Yet it's a part of an education most will go without.
+We want to address that.
+You can help.
+It is through basic literacy that human rights can be advanced and our lives can be changed.

-• How does finance and debt, in reality, basically work?
+How does finance and debt, in truth, basically work?

 Basic economic literacy reveals a world of extraordinary hope and opportunity for all.